jdi-docs/jdi-light/source/includes/_documentation.md

     |acceptConditions|true|
     |gender|Female|
     |religion|Other|
-Then the form "Contact Form" is displayed
+Then the form "Contact Form" data equals to "Roman Contacts" Then the form "Contact Form" is displayed
 Then the form "Contact Form" is hidden
 Then the form "Contact Form" does not appear